polistat/content-2022/races/senate/ID.md

 ## About Idaho
 Idaho is a northwestern U.S. state known for mountainous landscapes, and vast swaths of protected wilderness and outdoor recreation areas.
-The State is a primarly red state having a purely republican senate since 1981.
-Idaho has a multitude of problesm ranging from poor mental health care to a terrible education system.
-The goal of these canidates is to improve the living situation in their state.
+The state is a primarly red state, having a purely Republican senate since 1981.
+Idaho has a multitude of problems ranging from poor mental health care to a terrible education system.
+The goal of these candidates is to improve the living situation in their state.

 ---